ZConverter/ZCM-PoC-User-Guide/README.md

 # Source and Target VM installation
-This section covers how you can install the Source and the Target VM. you should **ADD** VM information first, and then **GEN**ERATE VM.
+This section covers how you can install the Source and the Target VM.
+You should **ADD** VM information first, and then **GEN**ERATE VM.
 ## 1) ADD VM information
 1. Choose Cloud platform where you will install the VM.